johannesbuchholz/lurker/README.md

 - `LURKER_KEYWORD`: Denotes the key word lurker will react to in order to obtain further instructions.
 Default: `""`.
 - `LURKER_HOST`: Denotes the host of the hue bridge to send instructions to.
 - `LURKER_USER`: Denotes the user that is registered user to communicate with.
-- `LURKER_SOUND_TOOL`: Denotes the sound tool lurker will use when playing sounds.
-Default: `/usr/bin/aplay`.
 - `LURKER_LOG_LEVEL`: Denotes the log level used when running lurker.
+- `LURKER_INPUT_DEVICE`: Denotes the device name or substring lurker will use to record sound.
+- `LURKER_OUTPUT_DEVICE`: Denotes the device name or substring lurker will use when playing sounds.